 Two-Carat Diamond Rings: Buying Top Quality

-Cut Quality in a Two-Carat Diamond
+Cut Quality in a Two Carat Diamond

 Since cut quality differs for each shape, you'll want to check out our guides if you're looking for a fancy shape.

 While judging cut quality for fancy shapes is somewhat subjective, evaluating round brilliant diamonds is almost a science.
-If you're looking for a round diamond with the best sparkle, limit yourself to “Excellent” or “Ideal” cut grades and stick to the parameters in our guide.
+If you're looking for a round diamond with the best sparkle, limit yourself to "excellent" or "ideal" cut grades and stick to the parameters in our guide.

-Although this recommendation will help you find a fantastic diamond, you'll still need to look at videos of your diamond.
+Although this recommendation will help you find a fantastic diamond online, you'll still need to look at videos of your diamond.
+As an example, take a look at the video of this two-carat diamond on the Blue Nile site.
 Make sure that the stone has good sparkle throughout.
 Look at the brilliance (white flashes) and dispersion or fire (colored flashes) in the diamond.
 A well-cut diamond should have a good mix of both, but you may prefer more fire or brilliance.

 Choosing Color and Clarity for a Two-Carat Diamond

-For a two-carat diamond, an SI1 clarity grade is still likely eye-clean.
+For a two carat diamond, an SI1 clarity grade is still likely eye-clean.
 If you opt for a higher clarity grade, you'll be paying extra for quality that you can't appreciate without a microscope.

-Always check for large, dark spots under the table, which can be seen with the naked eye.
+Be sure to check for large, dark spots under the table, which can be seen with the naked eye.
 If you're not sure, it's better to play it safe and try for a higher clarity grade.
 Those on a tight budget should be able to find an eye-clean, SI2 clarity, two-carat diamond, which can save you some money.

-Always take a look at the setting to see what color the prongs are, since this will impact how the diamond appears in the ring.
+Also take a look at the setting to see what color the prongs are, since this will impact how the diamond appears in the ring.

 Although you can find diamonds with lower color grades that "face-up" whiter, trying to save money by compromising on color is a gamble.
 Still, if you enjoy a warm tint, then opt for a lower color grade.

-Best Places to Buy a Two-Carat Diamond
+Best Places to Buy a Two Carat Diamond

+Most retail stores don't carry good quality two carat diamonds.
+However, online retailers can offer a large selection.
+Most importantly, they can also give you a close-up video of your diamond, letting you see how it performs.
 For their great selection, prices, and customer service, James Allen and Blue Nile come highly recommended.
 Both sites provide magnified 360° videos of their diamonds, letting you evaluate their performance and clarity characteristics.